Research Interests

 This research examines the meaning and implication of different forms of social withdrawal (shyness, unsociability, social avoidance) in childhood and adolescence across cultures.

-Collaborators: Junsheng Liu (East China Normal University), Stefania Sette (Sapienza University of Rome), Mona Bekkhus (University of Olso), and Xinyin Chen (University of Pennsylvania)
+Collaborators: Junsheng Liu (East China Normal University, China), Stefania Sette (Sapienza University of Rome, Italy), Mona Bekkhus (University of Olso, Norway), Fitri Ariyanti Abidin (University of Padjadjaran, Indonesia), and Xinyin Chen (University of Pennsylvania, USA)